-Advertisers and marketers alike were caught off by the blistering pace at which technology set off new culture trends amidst ten years ago at the start of ‘Gen Y.’ The same thing happened to Generation X when it was passed off on for ‘Millennials.’
-The millennial age gap of 21-35 year olds are now being passed over to capitalize on the growing group of ‘centennials’ who are more likely privy to knowing the truth and smarter with new technologies.
-Umm, have you heard how brands are leveraging Periscope and Meerkat yet?
-Maybe, but in most cases, even if you have, you’re not the targeted demographic anymore.
-Unless you’re part of ‘Gen Z.’
+Advertisers and marketers alike were caught off by the blistering pace at which technology set off new culture trends amidst ten years ago at the start of ‘Gen Y.’ AKA millennials.
+The same thing happened to Generation X when it was passed off on for ‘Millennials.’
+The millennial age gap of 21-35 year olds are now being passed over to capitalize on the growing group of ‘centennials’ who are more likely privy to knowing the truth and smarter with new technologies, but may not have developed an opinion on how they view the world (or brands for that matter) yet.

 My prediction is also that centennials will mimic after millennials frugalness and will notice their struggles of moving out their parents homes, finding work as well as moving into urban centers.
 But by being more savvy in the digital field, they will be fully captivated by brands and drawn to companies doing cool things (See Bud Light’s ‘Whatever, USA campaign).
 Centennials will also share much more content via social and even become ambassadors from a young age for big brands they like and identify closely with.

-Maybe that’s why big companies are dumping struggling millennials for the potential of Generation Z. Have you noticed when logging out of Facebook the Progessive Insurance ads clearly targeted to newly licensed drivers AKA ‘Centennials?’
+Maybe that’s why big companies are dumping struggling millennials for the potential of Generation Z. Have you noticed the anti-advertisements from advertisers themselves like Progessive Insurance ads clearly targeted to newly licensed drivers AKA ‘Centennials?’

 Here it is to help you refresh: